Mikhail22/drag-scroll--autohotkey/README.md

 ### Installation
 Firstly, you need Autohotkey  [v1.1.27+] installed on your PC.
-You can download AHK from offical site, easiest option is to pick an .exe installer with recent version:
+You can download AHK from the offical site, the easiest option is to pick an .exe installer with the recent version:
  https://www.autohotkey.com/

-Once you have successfully installed Autohotkey, `.ahk` files can be run by double-clicking on the `.ahk` file in explorer.
+Once you have successfully installed Autohotkey, `.ahk` files can be run directly in explorer.

 Download and put these 3 files in some local folder together: